rajaram2003/Doctor-Appointment-Booking-Website/README.md

    - Each doctor profile displays their name, specialty, available time slots, and a "Book Appointment" button.

 2. **Filter by Specialty**:
-   - Users can filter doctors by their specialties, such as General Practitioner, Cardiologist, Dentist, etc.
+   - Users can filter doctors by their specialties, such as General Physician, Gynecologist, Dermatologist, etc.
    - This makes it easier to find a doctor with the specific expertise required.

 3. **Select Date and Time**: